 Multicultural learning with artifacts from around the world.
 Cultural artifacts are engaging and hands-on tools for learning about a culture in new and different ways.
 With your library card, you can check out objects from around the world at Dole Branch.
 Learn more about the Multicultural Collection and related programming »

 Language learning and more with digital collections.
-Practice languages with your library card, using the online tools Mango and Muzzy, dive into the curated Global Studies and Languages collection from Kanopy Kids, and broaden your understanding of other cultures with international films from Facets Kids.
+Practice languages with your library card, using the online tools Mango and Muzzy, and dive into the curated Global Studies and Languages collection from Kanopy Kids.

 #5: Quality family time, solved